jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 * You can manage attachments from the article editor, including adding, editing, and deleting attachments.
 * You can create attachments while an article is being created.
-* All attachments lists are updated by Ajax and do not require full page reloads.
+* All attachments lists on the front end are updated by Ajax and do not require full page reloads.
 * You can "attach" URLs as well as files to content items.
 * You can show the attachments list anywhere in an article (or content item).
+* In the administrative back end:
+     - There are options to filter the listed attachments to unpublished or trashed articles or content items.
+     - Filtering of the list of articles
+     - Sorting the list of attachments by any of the column headers.
+     - Useful administrative utility commands
 * The Attachments extension supports "Attachments plugins".
 These plugins allow attaching files to any content item that invokes the ``onPrepareContent`` plugin.
 For example, you can attach files to Category descriptions.